Submit to Reserve

 - Confirmation -an email confirming availability of electronic items (links to database articles and scanned PDFs) will be sent to you once this part of the process has been completed.
 Please keep a copy of your Reserve requests and items for future reference.

 - One copy of a physical item per requested campus is usually sufficient.
 More may be added if the same item is required for multiple units.
-If large numbers of students require the same physical item, additional copies can be changed to a 3 day loan period.
-This can be arranged by contacting your Library faculty staff.
+If large numbers of students require the same physical item, additional copies can be changed to a 7 day loan period.
+This can be arranged by contacting Library staff.

-- Contact your faculty staff team if you wish to recommend materials to be purchased for the Reserve collection.
+- Contact Library staff team if you wish to recommend materials to be purchased for the Reserve collection.

 - PDFs do not need to be supplied if the item is available in one of the Library subscription databases (e.g. ProQuest).
 Simply include full citation details for the article, chapter, etc. in the ‘Details of items for inclusion’ column and write the database name in the ‘format’ column of the Reserve collection request form.